 We believe that the individuals behind these usernames are committing and/or facilitating illegal acts of voyeurism under the Voyeurism Offences Act (2019) and/or regarding the sharing of intimate images or footage without knowledge or consent under the Online Safety Act (2023) 66B. and therefore have a case to answer.

-Our producer has reached the stage where we believe we have gained enough evidence and reached a point where if we do not trade footage with these accounts either we will be blocked or our cover blown.
-For this reason, we now want to move ahead to the final challenge scene with our presenter.
+Our producer has reached the stage where we believe we have gained enough evidence and reached a point where if we do not trade footage with these accounts, either we will be blocked, the accounts could be removed by the account holder, or our cover will be blown, forcing the investigation to end prematurely.
+For this reason, we now want to move ahead to the final challenge scene with our presenter while we still have access to and communication with the account holder.

 We believe we have uncovered clear evidence of either a crime or significant wrongdoing, and this interview challenge meets the threshold for a digital doorstep via email, phone call on messaging.

-At present, we are in contact with both users via the Telegram and we don’t have other contact details for them.
-Given the secretive and illegal nature of the voyeurism community, we don’t believe that a formal approach will result in a positive response.
-Should either user fail to answer our call via the Telegram app, we intent to write to them via Telegram messages as a last option.
+At present, we are in contact with both users via Telegram, and we don’t have other contact details for them.
+Given the secretive and illegal nature of the voyeurism community, we don’t believe that a formal approach by letter will result in a positive response.
+Should either user fail to answer our call via the Telegram app, we intend to write to them via Telegram messages as a last option.
 We feel that a phone call with a human voice might just garner a response.

 Below, we have laid out the evidence gathered along with our proposed approach and the questions we would like to put to the individuals.